A proof system for graph (non)-isomorphism verification: Proofs of lemmas and theorems

-\begin{proof} The lemma is again proven by induction on the proof length.
-First notice that the lemma is obviously true for the fact $\operatorname{on\_path}(G,\pi_0,[\ ])$, since the canonical leaf always exists, so the root node must be its ancestor.
-Suppose that the fact $\operatorname{on\_path}(G,\pi_0,[\nu,w])$ is derived by the rule \texttt{ExtendPath} (Figure~\ref{rules:canonical}).
-Its premise $\operatorname{on\_path}(G,\pi_0,\nu)$ has shorter proof, so, by induction hypothesis, it holds that $\nu$ is an ancestor of the canonical leaf.
-By another premise of the rule, the children of the node $\nu$ are the nodes $[\nu, w']$, where $w' \in W$.
-Since all of them, except the node $[\nu, w]$ are pruned, they are not ancestors of the canonical leaf, according to Lemma~\ref{lemma:pruning}.
-This means that the node $[\nu, w]$ must be an ancestor of the canonical leaf. \end{proof}
+For the rule \texttt{PathAxiom}, the derived fact $\operatorname{on\_path}(G,\pi_0,[\ ])$ is obviously valid, since the canonical leaf always exists, so the root node must be its ancestor.

+For the rule \texttt{ExtendPath}, from its first premise it holds that $\nu$ is an ancestor of the canonical leaf.
+By the second premise of the rule, the children of the node $\nu$ are the nodes $[\nu, w']$, where $w' \in W$, and the rule assumes that $w$ is one of them.
+According to the rest of the premises, all of the children of $\nu$, except the node $[\nu, w]$, are not ancestors of the canonical leaf.
+This means that the node $[\nu, w]$ must be an ancestor of the canonical leaf.